zacanger/niddesa/text/generated-translations/cullaniddesa/18-chinese-google.md

 "They are satisfied by those with eyes": ""They" are sixteen Brahmins who are on the other side.
-To be "satisfied", to be satisfied, to be expanded, to be clear, to be rejoiced, to be happy. 』Be satisfied for them.
+To be "satisfied", to be satisfied, to be expanded, to be clear, to be rejoiced, to be happy.
+"Be satisfied for them.
 "Eyes", the Blessed One regards the five eyes as those who have eyes: the naked eye is the eye, the sky eye is also the eye, the wisdom eye is also the eye, the Buddha's eye is also the eye, and all eyes are also the eye .
 How does the Blessed One regard the